 Below is FemMetal’s review for Imperial Age‘s 2018 album, ‘The Legacy of Atlantis’, followed by an interview with the band’s vocalist, Jane Odintsova.

-‘The Legacy of Atlantis’ is a 48 minutes long album divided upon 9 songs, telling a tale set in middle-ages Europe around a character called Avva Rama, who possesses the legacy of the advanced pre-historic civilization of Atlantis.
+‘The Legacy of Atlantis’ is a 48-minute long album divided into 9 songs, telling a tale set in middle-ages Europe around a character called Avva Rama, who possesses the legacy of the advanced pre-historic civilization of Atlantis.
 We will say no more about the story and leave it for you to discover that amazing tale.

 The album features guest musicians from Swedish band Therion, such as the vocalist Thomas Vikström, Russian band Arkona, and Moscow Conservatory Chamber Choir.

 Below are five things we loved about ‘The Legacy of Atlantis’.

 The album has 3 band vocalists, a guest vocalist and a choir.
 The vocals are so greatly arranged you feel a flaw in every song and a musical climax at every chorus.
 Some might feel a band with three vocalists is a bit crowded, as the classical formation suggests one at that post.
 However, all three vocalists perform as a single unit, providing each part of each song the momentum it needs.
 My favourite choruses were on the titular song, The Legacy of Atlantis.

 The music on the album is another remarkable thing.
 The melodies were varying in tempo, heaviness and darkness.
 We can find softer songs such as Life Eternal and heavier ones such as The Awakening.
 We can find slow ones as The Monastery and faster ones as The Escape.
 You can make a whole album of quality music, but if these variations did not exist, the album would be boring.
 ‘The Legacy of Atlantis’ had both quality and quantity in terms of melodies.